 - Attain a letter of intent to hire from the company or organization with which you are working.
 The letter must include the number of hours per week you will be working, the duties you will be performing, and your supervisor and his or her contact information.

-- Submit the letter of intent to hire, the Internship Enrollment Form, and the Internship Proposal to the Department office for the chair’s approval.
+- Submit the complete application (letter of intent to hire, Internship Enrollment Form, Internship Proposal, and Method of Evaluation) to the Department office for the chair’s approval.
 From there, if approved, the application will be forwarded to the Dean’s office.
 If the Dean’s office approves, it will be forwarded to the Office of Records & Registration so that the internship will appear on your schedule in PAWS.
 This process can take up to two weeks.

 Credits, GPA, and Requirements for an Internship